ledwindra/replication-code-economics/README.md

 After getting raw data from Crossref, I crosscheck every DOI to each of the corresponding journal whether it has any replication code/supplementary material or not.
 The datasets are under `data/has-replication` directory.
 They are in `.csv` format.
 See `has_replication` column, where `True` indicates that the corresponding DOI potentially has replication and `False` otherwise.

 # PS
+There's a potential irony here when I'm creating a repository about reproducibility but my progams won't work in either your machine or on GitHub Actions.
+It's because the scripts depend on public APIs (e.g. GitHub and Crossref).
+In addition, some journal websites may undergo a redesign, which makes the functionality of the scripts won't work as intended.
+Hence I save the raw data too.

-Don't hesitate to reach me out or submit issues [here](https://github.com/ledwindra/replication-code-economics/issues).
+In any case, don't hesitate to reach me out or submit issues [here](https://github.com/ledwindra/replication-code-economics/issues).